gummikana/ColdWar_CardGame/rules.md

 3. Complete a Project
 ---------------------

 You can complete a Project once it has enough workers to pay for its Completion cost.
 To do this, turn the card face up and pay the Completion cost by removing that number of workers from the card.
-After that, resolve the effects on the cards.
+After that, resolve the effects on the card.

 Card Types
 ==========

-There 5 types of cards in Cold War.
+There 5 types of cards in Cold War, Hot Nukes.

 Peace
 -----